ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 My goal for this book is for you to develop a concrete set of mental models to take your early stage idea, validate if it's viable and develop steps to implement it, quickly.

-But first we need to start with definitions:

 ## Startups
 - An experiment being done before product market fit
     - Has this experiment been done before?